LOHAS Park: Construction

-'The Capitol' (首都) belongs to the Phase I of the development.
+'The Capitol' (首都) belongs to Phase I of the development.
 It was jointly developed by Cheung Kong Holdings and MTR Corporation in 2008.
-It comprises 5 high-rise buildings up to 68 storeys, occupying 1380000 sqft of floor area and offering 2,096 flats.
+It comprises 5 high-rise buildings of up to 67 storeys, occupying 1380000 sqft of floor area and has 2,096 flats.

 Phase II of the development was jointly developed by Cheung Kong Holdings and MTR Corporation and Nan Fung Development.

-'Le Prestige' (領都), Phase IIA (the first of three sub-phases of Phase II of the development) comprises four high-rise buildings up to 70 storeys, offering 1,688 flats and was completed in 2009.
+'Le Prestige' (領都), Phase IIA (the first of three sub-phases of Phase II of the development) comprises four high-rise buildings up to 70 storeys, with 1,688 flats, completed in 2009.

-'Le Prime' (領峰), Phase IIB (the second of three sub-phases of Phase II of the development) comprises three high-rise buildings up to 76 storeys, offering 1,416 flats and was completed in 2011.
+'Le Prime' (領峰), Phase IIB (the second of three sub-phases of Phase II of the development) comprises three high-rise buildings of up to 76 storeys and 1,416 flats, and was completed in 2011.

-'La Splendeur' (領凱), Phase IIC (the third of three sub-phases of Phase II of the development) comprises three high-rise buildings up to 72 storeys, offering 1,416 flats and was completed in 2013.
+'La Splendeur' (領凱), Phase IIC (the third of three sub-phases of Phase II of the development) comprises three high-rise buildings of up to 72 storeys and roughly 1,416 flats and was completed in 2013.

-Phase II apartments facing East can enjoy the unrestricted view to the permanent recovered greenery.
-The planned new RTHK headquarters will lie between LOHAS Park Phase II and the greenery.
-The RTHK building headquarters will be only 10 storeys high compared to the 70+ storeys high of the LOHAS park Phase II towers.

 Phase III was jointly developed by Cheung Kong Holdings, the MTR Corporation and Nan Fung Group.
 It is connected directly to LOHAS Park MTR station.

 'Hemera' (緻藍天) belongs to Phase III.
-It comprises 4 high-rise towers up to 66 storeys.
-The towers are named after various gemstones namely Diamond, Emerald, Amber and Topaz.
+It comprises 4 high-rise towers of up to 66 storeys.
+The towers are named after gemstones: Diamond, Emerald, Amber and Topaz.

 Phase IV was jointly developed by Sun Hung Kai Properties and the MTR Corporation.

-'Wings at Sea' (晉海) also belongs to Phase IV.
+'Wings at Sea' (晉海) was built as part of Phase IV.
 It comprises two sub-phases: Phase IVA for the construction of Towers 1 and 2 and Phase IVB (also known as 'Wings at Sea II') for the construction of Towers 3 and 5.

 In April 2015, the tender for LOHAS Park Package 4 was awarded to a subsidiary of Sun Hung Kai Properties.
 In November 2015, the tender for LOHAS Park Package 5 was awarded to a subsidiary of Wheelock & Co.